confidential & free consultation

 Because the Mara Law Firm team has years of experience leading cases like yours, we know the telltale signs of employment law violations.

-Once we have reviewed your case, we’ll start a lawsuit or other appropriate action against your employer or former employer.
+Once we review your case, we’ll file a lawsuit or take other appropriate action against your employer or former employer.

-Whether we file a lawsuit or pursue another type of action, we’ll end up negotiating for the compensation you are entitled to.
-Employers and other liable parties often fight against having to pay additional wages (or other damages), but our employment law attorneys are relentless negotiators.
+Whether we file a lawsuit or pursue another type of action, we’ll negotiate for the compensation you are entitled to.
+Employers and other liable parties often fight against paying additional wages (or other damages), but our employment law attorneys are relentless negotiators.

 When Mara Law Firm accepts an employment law case in San Diego, we vow to fight for the entire financial recovery our client deserves.
-If that means we need to take your case to trial, we will take your case to trial.
+We will if that means we need to take your case to trial.

 Mara Law Firm has several defining features that lead clients to hire us for employment law cases in San Diego, including: